Unraveling Molecular Structure: A Multimodal Spectroscopic Dataset for Chemistry: Benchmarks

 \section{Benchmarks}

 In the following we will present benchmarks on predicting the correct structure, functional groups contained in a molecule and generating spectra from a given molecule.
 We only evaluate performance on single modalities and leave exploring multimodal tasks for future work.
+All experiments are conducted with five fold cross validation.
 An overview of the different tasks is shown in Figure \ref{fig:benchmark}.